 Margaret L. Kripke PhD and Tacey A. Rosolowski PhD

-Dr. Kripke begins this segment with some comments about joining MD Anderson in 1983, noting differences between the hospital environment and the research contexts she was accustomed to.
+Dr. Kripke begins this chapter with some comments about joining MD Anderson in 1983, noting differences between the hospital environment and the research contexts she was accustomed to.
 She notes that professionals came to MD Anderson for many reasons, but stay because of the mission to cure cancer, a mission that "permeates the activities of the institution."
 She then traces how her own research on photoimmunology evolved, beginning with an observation she made in her dissertation (on immune surveillance) that "it would important to investigate the immunology of animals exposed to ultraviolet light."
 She had the opportunity for exactly this study from 1972" 1975, when she went to the Department of Pathology at the University of Utah's College of Medicine in Salt Lake City to look at the role of immuno-suppressive drugs in animals, including those exposed to UV light.
 It was "tailor-made for her interests and background."
 She describes the effects of UV light on the skin and the cancers induced, noting that no one else was doing similar work at the time and that her findings went against common assumptions about the progress of cancer.
 She presented her results at the Society for Photobiology, and "the results were so black and white, it was hard to argue with them,"and other scientists were very interested.
 She describes the early days of understanding that the skin is an "immunological organ."

 -